ninception/VisrecProject/Ideas.md

 - Study Loss functions of Various Papers.
 - Study works on Depth Edges (Occlusion Edges).
+For integrating them explicitly into the pipeline at multiple scales.
 - Experiment: Loss function at the coarser level with respect to Blur of GT depth image.
+- Experiment: Try to find Depth/Occlusion edges from GT depth map.

 ---